 It’s essential to be prepared for this criticism and plan how you will respond.

-Ignoring your critics will only make them louder; engaging with them can help diffuse the situation.
+Ignoring your critics will make them louder; engaging with them can help diffuse the situation.

 The first step in conducting strategic Research is identifying the problem or question you want to answer.

-Once you have done this, you need to gather data from various sources.
+Once you do this, you must gather data from various sources.

 This data can come from surveys, focus groups, interviews, or even secondary sources such as news articles or data gathered by other researchers.

-Once you have collected your data, you will need to analyze it to conclude the issue.
+Once you have collected your data, you must analyze it to conclude the issue.

 Once you have conducted your research and concluded, it is time to communicate your findings to the public.